roopekole/tsoha/documentation/user_manual.md

 On the bottom of the table the count of theses pertaining to the searched criteria is shown.

+**Viewing single thesis details**
+User may view the single thesis details by double clicking the table of the thesis.
+Thesis data is shown in read-only mode.
+User may return to the thesis list by pressing 'Back' button on the bottom of the thesis view window.

 **Submitting a new thesis topic**
 _Requires authorization_